-1. Early in the third year of the Chair's term of office, unless the Chair indicates a desire not to be considered for reappointment or the Provost indicates an unwillingness to consider them for reappointment, the Provost (or a designated Associate Vice President for Academic Affairs) shall meet in person with each member of the department or program, unless the member has been employed less than one year or is not on campus (for example, on leave), in order to determine whether there is a majority view within the department or program regarding the performance of the Chair during their term of office and the desirability of their reappointment for an additional three-year term.
-In addition, at the request of either the majority of the members of the department or the Provost, members of the department shall meet collectively with the Provost (or a designated Associate Vice President for Academic Affairs).
-If there is a majority view within the department or program, and particularly if the tenured members of the department or program support this majority view, but the Provost decides not to follow this majority view, they shall communicate this decision to the members of the department or program and shall provide ample opportunity for members of the department or program to argue their case before making the final decision.
-In the event that the final decision is to reappoint, any recommendations for improvement of performance from members of the department or program shall be communicated to the Chair by the Provost.
+1. Early in the third year of the Chair's term of office, unless the Chair indicates a desire not to be considered for reappointment or the Dean indicates an unwillingness to consider them for reappointment, the Dean shall meet in person with each member of the department or program, unless the member has been employed less than one year or is not on campus (for example, on leave), in order to determine whether there is a majority view within the department or program regarding the performance of the Chair during their term of office and the desirability of their reappointment for an additional three-year term.
+In addition, at the request of either the majority of the members of the department or the Dean, members of the department shall meet collectively with the Dean.

+Having consulted with all full-time faculty members in the department or program, the Dean shall make the decision regarding reappointment, in consultation with the Provost.
+The decision shall be communicated to the members of the department or program.

+If there is a majority view within the department or program, and particularly if the tenured members of the department or program support this majority view, but the Dean decides not to follow this majority view, they shall communicate this decision to the members of the department or program and shall provide ample opportunity for members of the department or program to argue their case before making the final decision.
+In the event that the final decision is to reappoint, any recommendations for improvement of performance from members of the department or program shall be communicated to the Chair by the Dean.